 Photo © CTC.

 Following the French menu du marché paradigm, Tsiotinis invites you to trust both his cooking and his choice of produce, as he loves to forage for raw materials, as much as he likes to prepare them.
-The ever-changing menu is, naturally, focused on Mediterranean cuisine with Parisian sensibilities and a handful of innovative techniques that will often transform your plate into a gourmet installation.
+The seasonal menu is, naturally, focused on Mediterranean cuisine with Parisian sensibilities and a handful of innovative techniques that will often transform your plate into a gourmet installation.
 Let’s not forget that Tsiotinis partly owes his fame to his S. Pellegrino Young Chef award, where he first premiered his signature “Cretan Salad in a Pot”, two edible flower pots with a panorama of Cretan greens that blew the judges away.
 Given his surprisingly mature style and insatiable appetite for experimentation, dinner at CTC should be nothing less than extraordinary, even if you don’t know quite what he’s serving!

 Photo © CTC Restaurant.